morgandonze/Paratrooper/README.md

-# Paratrooper 🪂 - PARA + Daily Task Management System
+# Paratrooper 🪂 - Daily Task Management System

-A powerful, flexible task management system that combines the PARA methodology with daily progress tracking.
-Built as a single Python script that manages a plain text file, making it portable, future-proof, and tool-agnostic.
+A powerful, flexible task management system that combines organization with daily progress tracking.
+Built as a modular Python system that manages a plain text file, making it portable, future-proof, and tool-agnostic.

 **The paratrooper is ready to drop into your daily tasks!**

-> **Note**: This is the current working implementation in `paratrooper.py`.
+> **Note**: This is the current working implementation with a modular architecture.
 The system has been tested and verified to work correctly.
 A comprehensive test suite (`test_paratrooper.py`) ensures all functionality works as expected.

 ## 🚀 Quick Start